Skip to main content

 Ghulam Mustafa Kamran

-In-text variantMustafa has recently completed his LLB (Hons) and is pursuing an LLM in International Law and Governance at Durham Law School.
+Mustafa has completed his LLB (Hons), and LLM (International Law and Governance and International Environmental Law), and is now a PhD student at Durham Law School.
 As a Research Associate at CSDLP, he is working on several ongoing projects and gathers reports.
 Mustafa was one of the delegates who attended COP28 under the University's Observer NGO status.
-His research is focused on understanding the concept of inherent human dignity in International Human Rights Law and its significance for the achievement of the UN 2030 Agenda for Sustainable Development.
-During his legal studies at Durham, he has developed a keen interest in studying the normative forces of international law and is inspired by CSDLP’s mission of ‘intergenerational preparedness’ and is passionate about the Centre's objectives of advancing the UN SDGs.
+His research is focused on recognising, understanding, and protecting inherent human conscience under the notion of human dignity in International Human Rights Law, and highlighting its significance for the achievement of the UN 2030 Agenda for Sustainable Development.
+During his legal studies at Durham, he has developed a keen interest in studying the normative forces of international law that develop state obligations and is inspired by CSDLP’s mission of intergenerational preparedness and is passionate about the Centre's objectives of advancing the UN SDGs for safer and fairer future.
+Mustafa is also closely working with the JusTN0W Team.
 As a non-conventional student, and having work experience with different businesses internationally, Mustafa brings a variety of skills to the team.

 Carmen Tan Yu Hui